budesonide (Oral route)Pronunciation

 Take budesonide exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
 Also, do not stop taking budesonide without first checking with your doctor.

 budesonide comes with a patient information insert.
-Read and follow the instructions in the insert carefully.
-Ask your doctor if you have any questions.
+Read and follow the instructions carefully.
+Ask your doctor or pharmacist if you have any questions.

 Keep using budesonide for the full time of treatment, even if you begin to feel better after a few days.
 Do not miss any doses.